Last reviewed May 2026 by Julia Thompson, Corporate Client Service Specialist

 Poland operates two parallel tracks for Sp. z o.o. registration:

 • S24 (the fast track) — entirely online, uses a template umowa spółki, electronically signed with a qualified signature or Profil Zaufany.
 KRS entry in 2–5 working days.
-Cheaper (about PLN 350 in court fees).
+Lighter.
 Constraint: template articles only — no bespoke shareholder agreements, no share classes, no non-standard capital contributions.

 • Notarial formation (the flexible track)akt notarialny signed before a Polish notariusz.
 Allows bespoke articles, in-kind contributions, share classes, tag-along/drag-along clauses.
-KRS entry in 2–4 weeks depending on the sąd rejestrowy.
-Notary fees approximately PLN 1,200–2,500 depending on share capital.
+KRS entry in 2–4 weeks depending on the sąd rejestrowy. notarial requirements depending on share capital.

 We advise on the right track during the strategy call.
 Most international clients use notarial formation because template articles rarely suit cross-border deals.